fireflycons/tips-for-CKA-CKAD-CKS/README.md

 The Certified Kubernetes exams are all online-proctored.
 This means that you do them from your own workstation, not at a test centre, while connected to a proctor who is watching you through your camera and your terminal via screen share.

 They are also performance based.
-This means that you have to solve somewhere between 17 and 25 questions using a Linux terminal provided in the exam portal via your browser.
-So you have no nice GUI editors like VSCode etc - just `vim` or `nano` text based editors.
-You will need to get fast at editing YAML files in these editors!
+This means that you have to solve somewhere between 17 and 25 questions using a Linux desktop provided in the exam portal via the PSI Secure Browser which you download and install as part of the exam registration process.

 # Am I Ready?